Do Go On - 425 - The WWI Christmas Truce

 We've got it.

-In England, they ate theirs in the 1950s.
+Yeah, in England, they ate theirs in the 1950s.

 Yeah, not us.

-We've got the oldest putting.
+We've got the oldest pudding.

-I had a similar experience just earlier,
+I had a similar experience just earlier today.

-And mom used to be a a teacher and one of her things
+And mum used to be a teacher.

-I had a chocolate tree in it,
+she realised, had a chocolate treat in it.

-but she's been retired for multiple years.
+But she's been retired for multiple years.

-So I was open and yeah, it was delicious.
+So I was open, and yeah, it was delicious.

 No, it did not look good at all.

-it would have any value.
+Well, until now I didn't know it would have any value.

-They take anything.
+They'd take anything.

-So that's the ball-war, then.
+So that's the Ball War then.

 The First World War kicked off in July 1914,